bdp612/DSP-VST-Plug-in-Work/README.md

 small examples of volume, volume in dB, and tremeolo panner.

-early experimental work towards building out a visualizer plug-in
+early experimental work towards building out a visualizer plug-in. only including the processAudioFrame functions.